Panther-Cub/miniml/README.md

 3. Search for "Miniml Theme"
 4. Click Install
 5. Press Ctrl+K Ctrl+T (Cmd+K Cmd+T on macOS) to open the theme selector
-6. Select "Miniml" from the list
+6. Select a theme from the dropdown menu